-The school administration is authorized to discipline students for gross disobedience or misconduct, including, but not limited to:
+The school administration is authorized to discipline students for gross disobedience or misconduct, including but not limited to:

-- 1. Using, possessing, distributing, purchasing, or selling tobacco materials or electronic cigarettes. - 2.
+- 1. Using, possessing, distributing, purchasing, or selling tobacco or nicotine materials, including without limitation, electronic cigarettes. - 2.
 Using, possessing, distributing, purchasing, or selling alcoholic beverages.
 Students who are under the influence of an alcoholic beverage are not permitted to attend school or school functions and are treated as though they had alcohol in their possession. - 3.
-Using, possessing, distributing, purchasing, or selling:
+Using, possessing, distributing, purchasing, selling, or offering for sale:

 a.
-Any illegal drug, controlled substance, or cannabis (including marijuana and hashish, and medical cannabis unless the student is authorized to be administered a medical cannabis infused product under Ashley's Law).
+Any illegal drug or controlled substance, or cannabis (including marijuana, hashish, and medical cannabis unless the student is authorized to be administered a medical cannabis infused product under Ashley's Law).

 b.
-Any anabolic steroid unless being administered in accordance with a physician's or licensed practitioner's prescription.
+Any anabolic steroid unless it is being administered in accordance with a physician's or licensed practitioner's prescription.